runmat-org/runmat/website/content/blog/introducing-runmat.md

 ## What you can run today

 - Core language: arrays, slicing (`end`, colon, logical masks), functions and multiple returns, cells/structs, OOP (`classdef` with properties/methods), `try/catch`, `global`, `persistent`, function handles, command-form.
-- A curated builtin set in the runtime (canonical math like `sin/cos/tan`, reductions like `sum/min/max`, basic string/formatting via `fprintf/sprintf`, array creation like `zeros/ones/eye`), with more coming through packages.
+- Extensive builtin coverage in the runtime (canonical math like `sin/cos/tan`, reductions like `sum/min/max`, basic string/formatting via `fprintf/sprintf`, array creation like `zeros/ones/eye`, linear algebra, FFT/signal processing, statistics, and I/O), with additional functions available through packages.

 If your code relies on many niche built-ins, the recommended path is to move those pieces into packages.
 The docs call out differences and migration notes where they exist.